freebsd/pkg/README.md

 In order to save space the MTREE is only stored once, which save 18K per installed package.

-pkgng supports a `register' command to register packages into the SQLite database from the ports.
+pkgng supports a `register` command to register packages into the SQLite database from the ports.
 The register command can execute the install script, show pkg-message, ...

 <a name="pkginst"></a>
 ### Installation of packages

-`pkg add' can install a package archive from the local disk, or from a remote FTP/HTTP server.
+`pkg add` can install a package archive from the local disk, or from a remote FTP/HTTP server.

 If only a package name is given, it will search the remote repository